Comparing learning design software vs documents

 7. Limited review and workflow support

 Permission systems often means documents offer either commenting in the margins or full edit access.
 Major providers, such as Google and Microsoft, have limited capability to support structured review, approval and publishing workflows.
-This can hinder collaboration, slow down decision-making, and reduce overall efficiency to move into the next stage of production or delivery.
+This slows collaboration, clogs decision-making, and reduces overall efficiency to move into the next stage of production or delivery.

 8. Lack of Advanced AI Integration